 The Conservation status of all native Myrtaceae was raised in 2018 after the arrival of myrtle rust, for all species the status was elevated to 'Threatened'.
 This includes:

 If there are high impacts on keystone forest species like pōhutukawa and rātā other native flora and fauna in those ecosystems are also likely to suffer significant impacts.

 Myrtle rust attacks new shoots, fruits and flowers, and can destroy the food relied on by some species of native birds, lizards and insects.
 There is the possibility that some of these species could become regionally extinct, and their loss could have serious flow-on effects to ecosystem services like erosion control and nutrient cycling.

-There is currently a huge effort being put into seed collection and conservation nationally.
+There remains an urgent need for seed and germplasm collection and conservation nationally.
 There is an urgent need to fill seed banks with a diversity of seeds to ensure a strong gene pool for the future.